Jackson C. Frank: Woodstock

 While in Woodstock, he married Elaine Sedgwick, an English former fashion model and a cousin to Andy Warhol's protégé Edie Sedgwick.
 They opened a clothing shop together after Frank had another brief position with a newspaper.
 They had a son and later a daughter, Angeline.
 Their son was born with a rare lung condition and died the same day.

 Possibly due to the death of his son, Frank's mental state began to spiral further.
 His relationship with Elaine became strained and eventually he began pursuing other women.
 It was by this time he'd begun to hear voices, believing them to be from "spiritual nudists," who inspired him to strip naked and run around the village.
 He was arrested a few times by the local police and was ultimately committed to a mental institution.
-His wife forbade him from returning home one day, and Angeline was raised until her teen years under the belief that her father was dead.
+His wife forbade him from returning home one day, and Angeline was raised until her teen years believing that her father was dead.

 By the early 1970s, Frank had begun to beg aid from friends.
 He spent a while renting rooms and sleeping on couches.
 In 1971, a meeting was arranged with Art Garfunkel to share new material and potentially give him the rights to his unreleased song "Juliette."
 However, the disrespectful behaviour of Frank and the "hippie" friends he brought along made Garfunkel uncomfortable.
 He left the discussion early, never to return.

 Frank then spent time playing for live broadcasts, as well as working an unpaid entertainment job for a local fair.
 During a particularly productive period, Frank managed to write multiple new songs as well as the opening of a potential book, which he'd named Society Doll.
 In 1975, Karl Dallas wrote an enthusiastic piece in the British weekly music newspaper Melody Maker, and in 1978, Frank's 1965 album was re-released as Jackson Again, with a new cover sleeve, although this did not in the end make his music much more popular outside of a small number of his fans.

 As the medication given to him alleviated his paranoid symptoms, Frank made the decision to stop taking it.
 He soon began to run around naked again, sometimes wearing a cape and carrying a sword, naming himself after the Walter Scott character Lochinvar.
 He also began smoking marijuana.
 Once again, he ended up in a psychiatric hospital.